Jinbo-Hu/L3DAS22-TASK2/README.md

 ## Introduction

-This is a PyTorch implementation of proposed method.
+This is a PyTorch implementation of the proposed method.

-We have proposed a track-wise ensemble event independent network with a novel data augmentation approach for 3D polyphonic sound event localization and detection.
+We have proposed a track-wise ensemble event-independent network with a novel data augmentation approach for 3D polyphonic sound event localization and detection.
 For more information, please read papers [hear](*Citing*).

 The features of this method are following:

--  The proposed model is based on our previous proposed Event-Independent Network V2 [2,3] and is extended by conformer blocks and dense blocks.
+-  The proposed model is based on our previously proposed Event-Independent Network V2 [2,3] and is extended by conformer blocks and dense blocks.

 -  The track-wise ensemble model with track-wise output format is proposed to solve an ensemble model problem for track-wise output format that track permutation may occur among different models.